 Representative Levin is focused on working across the aisle on legislation to address local and national challenges.

-Please see below for key legislation introduced by Representative Levin.
+Please see below for key legislation introduced by Rep. Levin.
 You can also learn more about legislation he's cosponsored here.

 Please contact our office to share your thoughts on current legislation that may affect you, your family, and our community.